About Flaxseed or Alsi:

 It is also very good for the patients of asthma.
 Firstly, roast and then grind the flax seed (alsi) to make powder; now add some honey into a tsp of flax seed powder and lick 2-3 times a day.
 Or you can mix mishri powder in roasted flax seed powder and ingest with warm water twice a day.

-6. Cures Joint Pain:
+6. Flaxseed for Joint Pain:

 Flax seed oil (alsi ka tel) has anti-inflammatory properties and very good for joint pain.
 It contains alpha-linolenic acids which controls swelling and very good to cure backache, nerve pain and knee pain.
 To control joint pain, apply flax seed oil on your joints daily and ingest 1 tbsp flax seed oil twice a day for 12 weeks.